peterwittek/ncpol2sdpa/README.md

 If you install the module to your CPython library, but you want to use Pypy, please ensure that the PYTHONPATH variable is set up correctly, otherwise Pypy will not find the relevant modules.

+Acknowledgment
+==
+This work is supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 [PERICLES](http://pericles-project.eu/), by the [Red Española de Supercomputación](http://www.bsc.es/RES) grants number FI-2013-1-0008 and  FI-2013-3-0004, and by the [Swedish National Infrastructure for Computing](http://www.snic.se/) project number SNIC 2014/2-7.

 More Information
 ==
 For more information refer to the following manuscript: